uptonking/note4yaoo/lib-office-mdx-roadmap.md

   - It also adds JSX usage into the AST which will allow users to perform their own transforms with plugins.
   - support expressions throughout a document
   - [Rewrite how MDX is parsed_202005](https://github.com/mdx-js/mdx/pull/1039)
+    - This completely rewrites the parser, which was previously regex based and error prone, and now follows a well-defined state machine.
 - Official Vue support
 - TypeScript support